 Or maybe you’re trying to pile up frequent flyer miles quickly to help pay for an upcoming trip or earn elite flying status on an airline.
 In that case, the travel perks you get may be so valuable that they’re more than worth a fee.

 If you happen to have one of the few rewards debit cards, charging your rent may be worthwhile if you choose a provider with a low fee for debit transactions.
 For example, if you used the Discover Cashback Debit Card to debit your $1,600 rent through the provider RadPad, you’d pay a $4.95 fee, but earn $16 in cash back.
 For the year, that’s a net gain of about $132.

-If you’re just looking for a more convenient way to pay your rent, you’re better off avoiding credit cards and paying directly from your checking account (ACH transfer or electronic check) because this option is usually free.
+If you’re just looking for a more convenient way to pay your rent, you’re better off avoiding credit cards and pay directly from your checking account (ACH transfer or electronic check), because this option is usually free.

 In select cases, using a debit card is also free, or at least less expensive.
-The setup process with your landlord or third party provider is similar to the process for a credit card, and then paying is just as quick and easy.
+The setup process with your landlord or third-party provider is similar to the process for a credit card, then paying is just as quick and easy.

 When comparing third-party payment companies and peer-to-peer payment services, don’t just look at the fees they charge.
 You should also consider the amount of time it takes for your landlord to get the money and whether they offer a guarantee against late payments.
 You could come to regret using a middleman if it takes too long to mail your rent check and your landlord hits you with a late fee as a result.

 With a peer-to-peer app, you should know quickly that your money was received.
 But with a third-party service provider, you may have to wait a week or more to get confirmation that your payment was successful.
 (Some offer real-time notifications with updates on the status of your payment.)